ashley-hart/dpll-miniproject/progress-log.md

    - Integrated recursive, unit-propagation and lit-elim logic for DPLL

    #### July 2nd, 2020
-   - (TODO) Futher code testing
+   - Futher code testing
-   - (TODO) Write script for benchmarking
+   - Reviewed script Mitch sent over
-   - (TODO) Read into data collection with Python
+   - Read into data collection with Python
    - Meeting with Soneya - data collection, conference presentation

    #### July 3rd, 2020
    - GOAL: Made significant progress on/completed DPLL prototype -- Done!
    - Start drafting titles and abstracts for conference
+   - What kind of impression do you want to leave.